LaboratoryOpticsBiosciences/bioimageloader/README.md

 you may find it having an unexpected name.
 If it is the case, I apologize for bad names.

-If you still cannot find it.
-Then you have two options: either you do it yourself following the guideline (we have examples in documentation, please check them out and please consider contributing!) or you can file an issue so that the community can help.
+If you still cannot find it, then you have two options: either you do it yourself (see below question and please consider contributing!), or you can file an issue so that the community can help.

 ### Don't know how to write my own dataloader.